We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 It’s important to secure the Exchange Server with an SSL certificate.
 We have an SSL certificate that we like to import in Exchange 2016.
 How to install a certificate in Exchange 2016?
 There are two ways to do that.
 One way is installing the certificate in Exchange Admin Center.
 The other way is to install Exchange certificate with PowerShell.
 In this article, we are going to import certificate in Exchange 2016 using the Exchange Admin Center.

 Do you have more than one Exchange Server running in the organization?
 You can use the same certificate for other Exchange Servers.

 Import certificate in Exchange 2016

 Create a shared folder and place the SSL certificate in the folder.
 Make sure to assign permissions to the folder.
 For example the SYSTEM account.
 If you don’t give permissions, you cannot import the certificate, and an error will show up.

-Log in to the Exchange Admin Center.
+Sign in to Exchange Admin Center.
 Click servers in the feature pane and click certificates in the tabs.
 Click … (More options) and select Import Exchange Certificate.

 A new window will show up.
 Insert the path to the Exchange certificate.
 Fill in the password field.
 If there is no password configured for the certificate, you can leave it empty.
 Click Next.